FAST SLOW FOOD

 Everyone should have access to good, fair, and clean food

 Having access to healthy food and the daily amount needed is a human right.
-According to the Food and Agriculture Organisation of the United Nations (FAO), the diet of the majority of the 800 million people who suffer from chronic starvation do not contain between 100 and 400 kilocalories per day (FAO, 2000).
+According to the Food and Agriculture Organisation of the United Nations (FAO), the diet of the majority of the 800 million people who suffer from chronic starvation does not contain between 100 and 400 kilocalories per day (FAO, 2000).
 This is an alarming fact, given that the World Health Organisation (WHO) indicates that men need an average of 2000 and 2500 kilocalories per day and women need between 1500 and 2000, although other characteristics such as age or weight must also be considered (WHO, 2018).

 Most people who suffer from chronic starvation do not die from malnutrition.
 They usually look thin, but this is not always evident as the body compensates for inadequate nutrition by slowing down physical activity and, in the case of children, growth.
 This type of caloric starvation is most prevalent in Asia and the Pacific, where 16% of the countries have an average calorie deficit of 300 kilocalories.
 The situation is worse in sub-Saharan Africa, where 46% of the countries suffer from this deficit (FAO, 2000).